AibekKarshiboev/front-endFinalConverter/README.md

 Hello!
-This is my project for Final!
-its simple web-app, Currency Converter and additionaly converter of food.
+This is my project for chanse to the state and  diploma exams. its simple web-app, Currency Converter and additionaly converter of food.

 To start tihs project, just write this commands